heyitsyosh/42_philosophers/README.md

  philosophers
 </h1>

-The objective of this project is for you to create a simple shell.
+<center>The objective of this project is for you to create a simple shell.</center>